Page last updated on April 14, 2026 at 10:29 am

 - Local!
 Monroe County Rain Garden Starter Guide - Great ideas for starting a rain garden!

 - Local!
-Monroe County Identify and Reduce Invasive Species - Including FREE native plants for reducing invasive species, http://mc-iris.org/reduce-one-invasive-species-challenge.html)
+Monroe County Identify and Reduce Invasive Species - Including FREE native plants for reducing invasive species and the Monroe County Identify and Reduce Invasive Species 2026 Challenge)

 - Local!
 Monroe County Identify and Reduce Invasive Species - 2022 target species: Callery Pear